 There is a fair degree of misinformation spread about cannabis due to the nature of the industry and its foundational roots.
 In adherence with the company mission statement and core values, PotGuide seeks to break down negative stereotypes, misconceptions and false information surrounding the marijuana plant.

-Educational guides may be Sponsored Content and are denoted as such in those instances.
+Some educational guides contain advertisements and are denoted as such in those instances.

 The purpose of educational guides is to inform readers about detailed aspects of the cannabis industry.
 Where blog articles cover a topic thoroughly enough to understand the key points, educational guides go a step further to cover in-depth minutia and detailed accounts of the entire process.